nativ3ai/H1DR4-cli/README.md

 { "category": "crypto", "symbol": "BTCUSD" }
 ```

-Set the `FMP_API_KEY` environment variable to use your own API key instead of the demo key.
+Set the `FMP_API_KEY` environment variable or supply `--api-key` to use your own API key instead of the demo key.

 ### Managing MCP Servers